melogsdon/DATA146/Project1.md

 #### **Question 10**:
 **Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?**

-Instead of using `iloc` to subset a number of variables to a new data frame, a user may prefer to use logical operators to group together and select for desired conditions.
+Instead of using `iloc` to subset a number of variables to a new data frame, a user may prefer to use logical operators to group together and select for desired conditions, then use `[]` brackets to subset a a dataframe by filtering out columns or rows that don't meet the required criteria.